Worksite Wellness

 Evironmental Change

-Environmental change involves taking small steps in your workplace to create a healthier work environment for employees, patients, patrons and visitors.
-Environmental changes include: healthy vending or provided food options, access to clean drinking water, access to a refrigerator to store employee lunches and snacks, access to a clean space for breastfeeding mothers to pump, etc.
+Environmental change involves taking small steps to create a healthier work environment for employees, patients, patrons and visitors.
+Environmental changes include healthy vending or provided food options, access to clean drinking water, a refrigerator to store employee lunches and snacks, a clean space for breastfeeding mothers to pump, etc.

 -